 Allocate overhead by multiplying the allocation rate by the number of direct labor hours required to make a product.

 Product Y requires 50 hours; you must allocate $166.5 worth of overhead (50 hours x $3.33) to this product.

 A business must calculate the overhead costs to balance expenses and profit regularly.
-Overhead costs have no direct link with the gain, but they impact yield as they are the extra costs of business that must be under control.
+Overhead costs have no direct link with the gain, but they impact yield as they are the extra business costs that must be controlled.